glowka/factchecked-api-wpplugin/readme.txt

 Implementation of to-be-standardized API for fact-checked statements.
 Publish data that can be used for example by browser plugins highlighting fact-checked statements.
 See http://bit.ly/factual-chrome for working example.

 == Installation ==
+1) Download and activate plugin
+2) Run `composer install` in the plugin's directory
-Install it and implement iSite interface with custom code that maps your WP data to the standard data model (/schemas).
+3) Implement iSite interface with custom code that maps your WP data to the standard data model (/schemas).
 See /sites for examples.